NethServer/docs/administrator-manual/en/shared_folder.rst

 Auditing
 ========

+.. note:: The audit module has been integrated inside the File server application of the new Server Manager.

 Samba audit is a module that keeps track of all users activities on shared folders.
 Auditing is disabled by default and must be explicitly enabled for each folder.